Philadelphia Folklore Project: Films (Selection)

 Over the course of its time, the Philadelphia Folklore Project has produced sixteen documentaries, many going on to win awards.

 Eatala: A Life in Klezmer, a short documentary film produced by PFP in 2011, directed by Barry Dornfield and Debora Kodish, tells the story of the Hoffman family, and their continued tradition of playing Ukrainian-Jewish klezmer music in the city of Philadelphia.
 The film follows Elaine Hoffman Watts, Susan Watts, and their family legacy of playing Klezmer, having persisted for four generations and breaking through social barriers to help create a unique Philadelphia-style Jewish Klezmer sound.

-Because of the War, is a film produced by PFP in 2016, documenting the story of members of the Liberian Women’s Chorus for Change and their experience of moving to Philadelphia after fleeing the Liberian Civil Wars (1989-2003).
+Because of the War, is a film produced by PFP in 2016, documenting the story of members of the Liberian Women’s Chorus for Change and their experience of moving to Philadelphia after fleeing the Liberian Civil Wars (1989–2003).
 Through their use of traditional Liberian song and dance, the women portray their stories and work to inspire social change in their community.

 La Ofrenda, is a documentary film produced by the Philadelphia Folklore Project that will be screening in 2021.
 Directed by Irving Viveros, La Ofrenda documents the altar-making practices within the Mexican community in the Philadelphia area, with artist César Viveros collecting the stories behind the altars of local community members.

 Podcasts

-The organization has recently launched a podcast, Philly Folk, with the intent to dive into the history of the Philadelphia Folklore Project and how it operates today.
+The organization has a podcast, Philly Folk, with the intent to dive into the history of the Philadelphia Folklore Project and how it operates today.
 The series curates a number of subjects, ranging from ongoing projects to broader topics and events with the intention of fostering social change through folklore.

 In addition to its ongoing podcast, The Philadelphia Folklore Project has also released two limited series, La Ofrenda on 9th Street, and FolkAid: Healing and Healers.

 Programs

 The Philadelphia Folklore Project regularly schedules and holds events meant to foster cultural awareness and education across a diverse set of communities in the region.
 It has advocated for and frequently raised money to help diverse and low-income communities, including co-founding the Folk Arts-Cultural Treasures Charter School alongside Asian Americans United.

 The project also hosts a number of classes, concerts, and workshops meant to connect community members with various folk arts and artists.
 In addition to these, PFP hosts communal seminars discussing issues facing many communities today, regarding topics such as cultural erasure, appropriation, and inclusion.
-For over 30 years, the Philadelphia Folklore Project has released more than 50 publications and hosted over 280 events and 26 public ethnographic exhibitions.
+The Philadelphia Folklore Project has released more than 50 publications and hosted over 280 events and 26 public ethnographic exhibitions.

 In response to a decline in funding for emerging local folk arts groups, PFP launched a new initiative: the Folk Arts and Social Change Residency.
 This initiative offers stipends to folk art groups as well as hands-on community-based folklife fieldwork in ethnography and how to use this to promote social change.
 These residencies document core communal values and traditions in an effort to create cross-generational cultural dialogue and education.